Mary Jones (physician): Publications or other works

-During her time as a physician, Mary Dixon Jones wrote and published many medical articles and was an associate editor for many well known medical journals such as the American Journal of Surgery and Gynecology and the Woman’s Medical Journal, and the Philadelphia Times and Register.
+During her time as a physician, Mary Dixon Jones wrote and published many medical articles and was an associate editor for many well known medical journals such as the American Journal of Surgery and Gynecology and the Woman's Medical Journal, and the Philadelphia Times and Register.
 She published over fifty of these medical articles for others to read and study about this subject matter related to her field of work.
 Mary Dixon Jones was also a member of the New York Pathological Society and was well known for her work at home and abroad.

 Later career, death, and legacy

 After Jones lost the libel case, she was forced to close her medical practice, give up performing surgeries, and move back to New York.
 At the age of 64, she decided to continue her work by researching the tissue pathology of diseases of the women's reproductive system and conducting other microscopical studies.
 During this time she worked to study and further understand many of the diseases that she had actually treated and observed during her time as a physician.
 She was one of the only surgeons specialized in gynecology that placed a high importance on studying the pathology of these diseases in a laboratory setting and was even a member of the New York Pathological Society.
 Dr. Mary Dixon Jones died in 1908 at the age of 80 in New York City, leaving a lasting legacy in the world of medicine, and not just in her specific field of Obstetrics and Gynecology.
-From performing the first full hysterectomy in 1888 to being one of the most successful physicians practicing at the time, she succeed and persevered despite the many challenges she faced during her career, including her very public legal trial, and the disadvantages she faced for being a woman physician during this time period.
+From performing the first full hysterectomy in 1888 to being one of the most successful physicians practicing at the time, she succeed and persevered despite the many challenges she faced during her career, including her very public legal trial, and the disadvantages she faced for being a woman physician during this period.